 The public safety and emergency response community recognizes that motor vehicle crashes are an important and preventable cause of injury.
 Many of these motor vehicle-related fatalities of emergency responders could be prevented through measures such as appropriate seatbelt use, proper motor vehicle operation, use of high visibility clothing, and equipment or motor vehicle design changes [FEMA 2014].
+Fatigue may play a role in many of the fatal ambulance crashes [Maguire 2014].
 The NORA Public Safety Council encourages research in support of reducing the incidence of fatal and nonfatal injuries related to motor vehicles in these circumstances:

-- Determine factors impacting use of provided restraints in vehicles by public safety workers - Evaluate efficacy of safety belt alarm devices in increasing safety belt use by public safety workers - Identify potential for connected and autonomous vehicle technology to reduce public safety vehicle crashes

-- Determine factors contributing to excessive speeding and other traffic violations that contribute to motor vehicle accidents for public safety workers - Identify technology and best practices to avoid being struck by vehicles while working on roadways - Determine the impact of shift length as a fatigue factor relating to driving and injury - Determine the incidents of vehicular related injury and death for correctional officers - Estimate the cost of MVC injuries - Determine risk factors contributing to motor vehicle accidents when responding at high speeds with lights and siren which is nationally identified as a "Code 3" emergency response.
+- Determine factors impacting use of provided restraints in vehicles by public safety workers - Evaluate efficacy of safety belt alarm devices in increasing safety belt use by public safety workers - Identify potential for connected and autonomous vehicle technology to reduce public safety vehicle crashes - Determine factors contributing to excessive speeding and other traffic violations that contribute to motor vehicle accidents for public safety workers - Identify technology and best practices to avoid being struck by vehicles while working on roadways - Determine the impact of shift length as a fatigue factor relating to driving and injury - Determine the incidents of vehicular related injury and death for correctional officers - Estimate the cost of MVC injuries - Determine risk factors contributing to motor vehicle accidents when responding at high speeds with lights and siren. - Determine best practices for use of in-vehicle technology by public safety workers and its placement in vehicles, to reduce distraction and provide unobstructed vision and better access to controls. - Evaluate the effectiveness of road safety management policies, programs, and interventions (e.g., driver training, compliance with vehicle maintenance schedules, distracted-driving policies) in reducing incidence and severity of motor vehicle crashes among public safety workers.